Dustin Jacoby

-Dustin Jacoby (born April 4, 1988) is an American mixed martial artist and kickboxer who currently competes in the Ultimate Fighting Championship.
-In kickboxing, he has competed for GLORY, and in MMA, he has competed also for Bellator, World Series of Fighting, and Titan FC.
+Dustin Anthony Jacoby (born April 4, 1988) is an American professional mixed martial artist and former kickboxer.
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+In kickboxing, he has competed for GLORY, and in MMA, he has also competed for Bellator, World Series of Fighting, and Titan FC.
 He has fought as both a Light Heavyweight and a Middleweight.
 On November 1, 2018, he was ranked as the #8 middleweight kickboxer in the world by Combat Press.
-As of March 13, 2023, he is #14 in the UFC light heavyweight rankings.

 Background

-Jacoby was born in Fort Morgan, Colorado and grew up in Colorado.
-Dustin has a twin brother Darren, who is a former professional mixed martial artist.
-The brothers begun training taekwondo at the age of four, both picking up wrestling a year later.
+Jacoby was born in Fort Morgan, Colorado.
+He has a twin brother, Darren, who is a former professional mixed martial artist.
+The brothers began training in taekwondo at the age of four, both picking up wrestling a year later.
 Dustin trained taekwondo for four years but continued to wrestle until the family moved to Illinois when the brothers were 12.

-In Illinois Jacoby started playing basketball, claiming all-state honors while attended Triopia High School.
-Also playing football in the high school, Dustin had many Division I scholarship offers for both sports but due to a severe knee injury sustained during his senior year many of the offers were withdrawn.
-Subsequently Jacoby selected Culver-Stockton College where he played football two years as a quarterback while studying business management, before transferring to Quincy University.
+In Illinois Jacoby started playing basketball, claiming all-state honors while attending Triopia High School.
+Also playing football in the high school, Dustin had many Division I scholarship offers for both sports, but due to a severe knee injury sustained during his senior year, many of the offers were withdrawn.
+Subsequently, Jacoby selected Culver-Stockton College, where he played football two years as a quarterback while studying business management before transferring to Quincy University.